Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Jon Berti will take on the Atlanta Braves and Ozzie Albies on Tuesday at 6:40 PM ET, in the first game of a three-game series at LoanDepot park.
+The Miami Marlins and Luis Arraez take the field at LoanDepot park against Ozzie Albies and the Atlanta Braves on Wednesday.

-The favored Marlins have -125 moneyline odds to win against the underdog Braves, who are listed at +105.
-The over/under is 7.5 runs for this matchup (with +100 odds to hit the over and -120 odds to go under).
+The favored Braves have -140 moneyline odds to win against the underdog Marlins, who are listed at +115.
+The matchup's over/under is set at 8 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.